JQiue/jqiue-notes/docs/math-english/nce.md

 It's raining!
 That means you don't need to water the garden.
-That was a pleasant surprese.
+That was a pleasant surprise.
 It means I can have tea, instead.
 ```